adamowski13/scrapping_reviews/README.md

 ## Project Overview
 This project involves web scraping and sentiment analysis focused on content related to Elon Musk.
 The project consists of two main components:

-1. **Scraping Elon**:
+1. **Scraping**:
-   - A notebook dedicated to scraping content about Elon Musk from various sources.
+   - A script dedicated to scraping content about Elon Musk from various sources.
    - Processes the scraped data to extract meaningful information for analysis.

 2. **Sentiment Analysis**: